 – For Control Naming Method, under folder structure options, select the naming method you want.

 If you find the MDT settings greyed out, follow the A and B steps below.

 A: If you haven’t configured MDT settings previously, you will get directed to the MDT settings window from the “Make and Model Selection” window, as depicted below.
 Under the “Platform/Download Type“, select MDT

 – This should prompt the MDT Settings window as well.

-B: You will now be redirected to the MDT settings as shown below.
-Set the following location the BIN subfolder and
+B: You will get redirected to the MDT settings as shown below.
+Set the following the location of the BIN subfolder and

 Click on Import PS Module, this will connect to MDT and display the available deployment-shares.
 Now, you can select a single or multiple deployment shares to distribute contents to during the download and import process.
 Also, you can select the different folder naming structure for your MDT total control method.
 Expand the “Folder Structure Options” for more details.

 If you have met the prerequisites and configured Driver Automation Tool, the Process log should look this way.

 Now we have successfully integrated MDT with the Driver Automation Tool.
 We should be able to download drivers and have them imported to MDT (Out-of-Box) driver and also to the storage location we created above.